 A call for pilot proposals is issued annually, in January, but we are available and glad to discuss ideas for pilots at any time.
 Proposals are invited in areas of population studies encompassed by CEDA’s mission, including CEDA’s signature themes:

-Macrodemographic consequences of global aging
+- Macro consequences of global aging.

 An important goal of the program is to generate competitive extramural research proposals to NIA and other funders, thus applicants should justify the need for pilot funds in order to successfully facilitate transition to larger research projects.